THUDM/CogVideo/README.md

 ## Quick Start

+### Prompt Optimization

+Before running the model, please refer to [this guide](inference/convert_demo.py) to see how we use the GLM-4 model to optimize the prompt.
+This is crucial because the model is trained with long prompts, and a good prompt directly affects the quality of the generated video.

 ### SAT

 Follow instructions in [sat_demo](sat/README.md): Contains the inference code and fine-tuning code of SAT weights.
 It is